vivaria/edisonrul.ing/README.md

     *   "Future Fusion" must remain on the field for its (1) / (L) effect(s) to resolve.
     *   This effect has no activation cost.
     *   When this effect resolves: reveal the Fusion Monster and send the Fusion Material Monsters.
-    *   Fusion Material substitutes (ex: "King of the Swamp") don't apply their substitution effects.
+    *   Fusion Materialsubstitutes (ex: "King of the Swamp") don't apply their substitution effects.
     *   If "Dimension Fissure" is active, the sent Fusion Material monsters are banished instead.
     *   Resolving this effect DOES NOT count towards the total Summons counted by "Summon Limit".
     *   The (L) Lingering Effect applies during your second Standby Phase without starting a chain.